- Featured Columnists

 Parents should be aware that, at some point, their students will be approached by a credit card issuer with an offer for a student credit card.
 They’re usually seen on campus during school events handing out applications.
 Parents who have experienced this will tell you that students and credit generally don’t mix.
 Although it’s probably a good idea for a college student to have a credit card that can be used in emergencies, you may want to consider setting up an authorized user account under your credit card account.
 That way you can keep track of the account and establish strict rules for its use.
 Some credit card issuers will report payments made on the account to the credit bureau, so your student can start building a credit history.

-Preparing your children for launch is an 18-year endeavor which ultimately comes down to equipping them with the right tools to begin managing their own affairs.
+Preparing your children for launch is an 18-year endeavor which ultimately comes down to equipping them with the right tools and values to begin managing their own affairs.
 Teaching your college-bound student how to effectively manage his or her personal finances may be one of the last important life lessons they learn from you.
 And, whether they tell you or not, your student is concerned about his or her ability to get it right.
 It’s probably one of the most teachable moments you’ll ever have as a parent, so be sure to take full advantage of the opportunity.